Opening a savings account is easy, but committing to savings? Now that can be hard.

 “Americans are woefully undersaved for retirement,” McBride says.

-McBride points to the increasing number of seniors who are unable to retire and the overwhelming amount of outstanding student debt as a reminder that account holders must save for long-term goals.
+McBride points to the increasing number of seniors who are unable to retire and the overwhelming amount of outstanding student debt as a reminder that consumers must save for long-term goals.

 “You can build an emergency savings fund while building a retirement fund or a college fund at the same time,” McBride says.
 “You have to attack both at the same time in the same way by automating your contributions.”